kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 - `ended` (0): A path is no longer available.
 - `active` (1): A path is now available.
-- `current` (2): All active paths have been sent.
+- `live` (2): All active paths have been sent.

 **Track Suffix**:
 The track path suffix.
-This field is not present for status `current`, which is not elegant I know.
+This field is not present for status `live`, which is not elegant I know.

 ## SUBSCRIBE